St Patrick’s Catholic Primary School, Dipton, is committed to safeguarding and promoting the welfare of children.

 At St. Patrick’s, all staff and governors are trained in safeguarding and are aware of procedures to follow.
 Staff are encouraged to remain vigilant at all times.

-All staff and volunteers are directed to our school policy – Keeping Children Safe in School: Child Protection within Safeguarding 2020-21 (see policy section).
+All staff, volunteers, parents and carers are directed to our school policy – Safeguarding and Child Protection Policy 2021-2022 (see policy section).

 Staff are expected to report any causes for concern to DSL or Deputy DSL.
-Concerns may range from pupils being upset, absenteeism , lateness, change in character, visible changes to a pupil disclosure.
-Concerns will be recorded through use of the CPOMS system.
+Concerns may range from pupils being upset, absenteeism, lateness, change in character, visible changes or a pupil disclosure.
+Concerns will be recorded through use of the electronic CPOMS system.